SteelCompendium/data-md-dse/Bestiary/Tusker Demon.md

 traits:
 - name: Trample
   effect: The tusker demon can move through enemies and objects at normal speed.
 When
-    the tusker enters a creature’s space for the first time on their turn, the creature takes 2d6 damage.
-The tusker demon can end their turn in a [[Prone|prone]] size 1 creature’s space, preventing the creature from getting up.
+    the tusker enters a creature's space for the first time on their turn, the creature takes 2d6 damage.
+The tusker demon can end their turn in a [[Prone|prone]] size 1 creature's space, preventing the creature from getting up.
 - name: Lethe
   effect: While winded, the tusker demon has edge on attacks, and attacks have edge